Fall 2016 Orientation

 Welcome to Miles College, home of the Golden Bears.
-We are First Year Enrichment and will be guiding you through your freshman orientation and a year filled with exciting events and opportunities.
-Freshman orientation is mandatory and is your first step in starting your initiation into the Miles College family.
-You and your family will learn about the extensive array of programs geared towards you becoming a successful student and graduate.
+We are the First Year Enrichment Program and will be guiding you through your New Student Orientation and a year filled with exciting events and opportunities.
+Freshman Orientation is mandatory and is your first step in starting your initiation into the Miles College Community.
+You and your family will learn about the extensive array of programs geared towards you becoming a successful student and graduate of Miles College.

-- - Interact with your mentors, academic advisors, classmates, and faculty
+- Interact with academic advisors, classmates, and faculty

-- - Take the COMPASS exam if required
+- Take the COMPASS placement exam if required

 Move In Day (Back to the Top)